lukehollenback/bsd-socker/readme.md

 A basic command-line packet sniffer and injector for BSD-based systems (e.g. macOS).
 The goal of this project is that it:

-- Compiles with any C compiler
+- Compiles with any C compiler on any BSD-based system
 - Works on any BSD-based system that provides the `BPF` device (try `man bpf`)
 - Is written and architected in an extremely clean, readable, and thus referenceable way